FAQ

 How do I audition?

-Auditions are held in late August in Ewell Recital Hall, starting a few days before the first week of classes.
-You can find out the specific dates and the requirements here.
-Time slots are selected on a first-come, first-served basis.
+Auditions are held in late August in the Rehearsal Room/Concert Hall of the Music Building, a few days before the fall semester begins.
+You can find the dates and specified requirements for auditions here; time slots are determined on a first-come, first-served basis.

 Is there more to WMSO than just music-making?

 Yes!
-While WMSO is led by a professional conductor, many of the operational aspects of the orchestra are executed by the all-student Orchestra Board.
-Orchestra members have opportunities to attend social events outside of rehearsal, bond over meals, and even play intramural sports together, among other things.
-The WMSO experience is responsible for many great friendships among students of all academic years, majors, and backgrounds.
+While WMSO is headed by our conductor, Dr. Grandis, much of the Symphony’s logistics and events are managed by the all-student Orchestra Board.
+Members of the ensemble find opportunities to attend social events outside of rehearsal, bond over meals, and even play intramural sports together.
+The Symphony brings together students of all academic years, majors, and backgrounds, and the experience itself has played a part in many budding friendships.